landoncolburn/d2l-exporter/README.md

-# d2l-exporter
+# d2zip - D2L (UMLearn) Course Content Exporter
-Exports all the data for the logged in users courses
+Exports all the data for the logged in users courses, created to prepare for strike.